esheldon/desdb/README.md

 Note you must first install the oracle libraries and the cx_Oracle python library.
 For linux you can download and install the default versions if you want, or use the bundles listed below.
-However, the official version of cx_Oracle for OSX is broken on recent versions of the operating syste.
+However, the official version of cx_Oracle for OSX is broken on recent versions of the operating system.
 Thus we have bundled a patched version in the macosx files below.
 Choose the one for your architecture.